 How can landlords prepare for the current EPC requirements?

 If you haven’t got an EPC yet, you’ll need to book your Energy Assessment as soon as you can.
 The inspection itself will only take around 30 to 40 minutes, but if your property doesn’t meet the EPC requirements of ‘E’ or above, the suggested improvements made by your assessor could take weeks to carry out.

 Book your Energy Performance Certificate today with a qualified assessor.

-As a landlord, you have a legal responsibility to carry out the changes suggested in your EPC report.
+As a landlord, you have a legal responsibility to read through recommendations in your EPC report and ensure your property has the legally required rating.
 Landlords may spend up to a maximum of £3,500 on these energy efficiency improvements, including any funding or grants given by the government, local authorities or energy companies.

 If your suggested improvements exceed £3,500, you can apply for a high-cost exemption via the PRS Exemptions Register.

 How can landlords prepare for the new 2025 EPC regulations?

 Achieving an EPC rating of ‘C’ will be more difficult than an ‘E’, particularly for older properties.
 The government have recommended a “fabric first” approach, covering wall, loft and floor insulation.
 The installation of a smart meter is also recommended.